The Colin L. Powell School for Civic and Global LeadershipDepartment

 Professor DiSalvo is is a assistant professor of political science and a senior fellow at the Manhattan Institute.
-He is also the co-editor of The Forum: A Journal of Applied Research in Contemporary Politics Daniel is a regular contributor to the blog PublicSectorInc.org.
+He is also the co-editor of The Forum: A Journal of Applied Research in Contemporary Politics.
+Daniel is a regular contributor to the blog PublicSectorInc.org.
 His work focuses on American political parties, elections, Congress, labor unions, and public policy.
-He has written on these topics for both scholarly and popular publications.
+He also regularly comments on current politics and has written for The New York Times, New York Daily News, New York Post, The Weekly Standard, National Affairs, The American Interest, Commentary, and City Journal.

 Ph.D.
 Politics, University of Virginia.
 2007.